HTTPArchive/data-pipeline/README.md

 ## Inputs

-This pipeline can read inputs from two sources
+This pipeline can read individual HAR files, or a single file containing a list of HAR file paths from two sources:
 - GCS notifications to Pub/Sub
 - GCS file path (globbing is accepted)